huggingface/transformers/docs/source/model_doc/dpr.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Dense Passage Retrieval (DPR) - is a set of tools and models for state-of-the-art open-domain Q&A research.
+Dense Passage Retrieval (DPR) is a set of tools and models for state-of-the-art open-domain Q&A research.
-It is based on the following paper:
+It was intorduced in `Dense Passage Retrieval for Open-Domain Question Answering <https://arxiv.org/abs/2004.04906>`__

-Vladimir Karpukhin, Barlas Oğuz, Sewon Min, Patrick Lewis, Ledell Wu, Sergey Edunov, Danqi Chen, Wen-tau Yih, Dense Passage Retrieval for Open-Domain Question Answering.
+by Vladimir Karpukhin, Barlas Oğuz, Sewon Min, Patrick Lewis, Ledell Wu, Sergey Edunov, Danqi Chen, Wen-tau Yih.

 The abstract from the paper is the following: